Computational-Plant-Science/SMART/README.md

 Setting up camera

-    1. Camera lens should be parallel to the plant surface to capture an undistorted top view.
+    1. The camera lens should be parallel to the plant surface to capture an undistorted top view.
     2. The plant object should be in the center of the image and within the focus of the camera lens.
     3. The depth of field should cover the different layers of the plant leaves.
-    4. Higher resolution (e.g., an 8 Megapixel camera produces a file size that is 2448 x 3264 PPI) is suggested to acquire clear and sharp image data.
+    4. Higher resolution (e.g., an 8-megapixel camera produces a file size that is 2448 x 3264 PPI) is suggested to acquire clear and sharp image data.